AmericanAirlines/AA-Mock-Engine/README.md

 ## Swagger
 Starting the app will let you investigate the API via Swagger by utilizing the interactive methods found at `/docs`.
 You can examine different endpoints to see their request/response structure and retrieve/create data.

-To add new endpoints or modify existing ones, use Swagger Editor (run `swagger project edit` from the project root) to modify `api/swagger/swagger.yml`.
+To add new endpoints or modify existing ones, use Swagger Editor (run `swagger project edit` from the project root after installing Swagger globally with `npm install swagger -g`) to modify `api/swagger/swagger.yml`.
 To execute commands locally, uncomment the `http` option under schemes.
 To execute commands from the Swagger Editor, uncomment the `host` declaration under base path.

 ## Contributing